cq674350529/pocs_slides/pocs/MikroTik/vul_smb_1/README.md

 ```
 #### Affected Version

-This vulnerability was found in stable `6.44.2`, and was fixed in stable `6.44.3`.
+This vulnerability was found in stable `6.44.2`, and was fixed since stable `6.44.3`.